Agenda-setting theory: Review of studies

-Additional factors to be considered in agenda-setting research
+Additional factors

 Impact of media on audience and quantum of impact on individuals in audience

 In an attempt to overcome mirror-image effects of agenda-setting that implied direct influence of media agenda on the audience, several scholars proposed that the model of agenda-setting should include individual/collective audience characteristics or real-world conditions that are likely to affect issue importance.
 They discovered that certain individual and group characteristics are likely to act as contingent conditions of media impact and proposed a model of "audience effects".
 According to the audience-effects model, media coverage interacts with the audience's pre-existing sensitivities to produce changes in issue concerns.
 Thus, media effects are contingent on issue-specific audience characteristics.

 Another factor that causes variations in the correlation between the media and public agenda is whether an issue is "obtrusive" or "unobtrusive"; i.e., whether it has a high or low issue threshold.
 Obtrusive, or issues with low threshold, are generally the ones that affect nearly everyone and with which we can have some kind of personal experience (e.g. citywide crime or increases in gasoline prices).
 This type of issues the problem would be of general concern even without attention from the news media.
 In regard to unobtrusive issues, this means that the less direct experience people have with an issue, the greater is the news media's influence on public opinion on that issue.

-Theory development in agenda-setting research
+Theory development

 Second-level agenda-setting: attribute agenda setting

 Over time, agenda-setting theory evolved to include additional dimensions outside of the initial object salience level (specific issues, public figures, etc.).
 A second-level is now included which focuses on how the news media influences public opinion on the attributes of those objects.
 This is based around the selection of what attributes to present when covering certain issues or people.
 Balmas and Sheafer (2010) argued that the focus at the first level agenda-setting which emphasizes media's role in telling us "what to think about" is shifted to media's function of telling us "how to think about" at the second level agenda-setting.
 The second level of agenda-setting considers how the agenda of attributes affects public opinion (McCombs & Evatt, 1995).
 Furthermore, Ghanem(1997) demonstrated that the certain attributes agendas in the news with low psychological distance, drove compelling arguments for the salience of public agenda.
 For example, media coverage of a political candidate's experience would be included in the substantive dimension of second-level agenda-setting, whereas the attitude toward the candidate's experience (positive, negative, or neutral) would be included in the affective dimension.